qwezxcdegen/prettyWeatherApp/README.md

 # prettyWeatherApp

 prettyWeatherApp is an app which shows the weather in the certain city.
-Allows to find in Russian and English language
+Allows to find in Russian and English languages

 # Screenshots